SoftBank's Saudi ties in focus as CEO Son makes first appearance since journalist murder

 For now there are few signs SoftBank’s Saudi links are deterring startups from accepting Vision Fund capital, with internet-connected window company View on Friday announcing a $1.1 billion investment from the fund, saying the deal will allow it to accelerate growth plans.

 Still, worries about the Saudi fallout and a broader downturn in global technology stocks have weighed on SoftBank shares in recent weeks.
-They closed on Friday at 8,699 yen, down almost 30 percent from September’s high of 11,500 yen.
+They closed on Monday at 8,747 yen, down 24 percent from September’s high of 11,500 yen.

 The IPO is widely expected to draw Japan’s cash-rich retail investors attracted to SoftBank’s image as a successful tech company and the prospect of steady returns.